Marine diesel oil

 Marine diesel oil (MDO) is a type of distillate diesel oil.
 Marine diesel oil is also called distillate marine diesel.
-MDO is widely used by medium speed and medium/high speed marine diesel engines.
+MDO is widely used as motor fuel by medium speed and medium/high speed marine diesel engines.
 It is also used in the larger low speed and medium speed propulsion engine which normally burn residual fuel.
 Those fuels result from a catalytic cracking and visbreaking refinery.
 Marine diesel oil has been condemned for its high sulfur content, so many countries and organizations established regulations and laws on MDO use.
 Due to its lower price compared to more refined fuel, MDO is favored particularly by the shipping industry.

 Specification

 ISO 8217 of the International Standards Organization (ISO) is the primary standard of MDO.

 Marine fuels range in viscosity from less than one centistoke (cSt) to about 700 cSt at 50°C (122°F).
 (1 cSt = 1 mm2/s.)
 And higher viscosity grades are preheated during use to bring their viscosity into the range suitable for fuel injection (8 to 27 cSt).
 But MDO does not need to be preheated before using.
 According to Chevron, MDO has a sulfur limit varies from 1 to 4.5 percent by mass for different grades and Sulfur Emission Control Areas (SECAs).